tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 This frustration is an emotion you can channel into focus.
 Changing a stable organization requires first understanding its context.
 And when you walk into a client's office, you're  always missing context.
 Sometimes there's business context you're missing - funding, acquisitions, business models.
 Sure.
 But more often it's about missing cultural context.
 Your ideas are being rejected like a virus by the antibodies of the company.

-Ever since writing The Consultant's Grain it's become a mantra of mine that "their culture eats your strategy for breakfast".
-It's a reframing of the classic "culture eats strategy for breakfast" and it helps me stay focused - especially as a consultant coming into an unfamiliar environment and trying to get things done.
+Ever since writing [The Consultant's Grain](https://tomcritchlow.com/2017/07/18/the-consultants-grain/) it's become a mantra of mine that "(their) culture eats (your) strategy for breakfast".
+It's a reframing of the classic "culture eats strategy for breakfast" and it helps me stay focused - especially as a consultant coming into an unfamiliar environment and trying to get things done{% include tufte-sn.html id="grain" content="In the consultant's grain I explore more deliberately the difference between working on projects that go <em>with the grain</em> or </em>against the grain of</em> an organization via the idea of <em>consulting fast and slow</em>.
+I'm not going to repeat all that here but if you enjoy this piece queue that one up next!" %}.

 However, the client usually isn't paying you to understand their culture so you have to do it fast.
 I think this is a skill, something you can learn.
 This skill of sensemaking takes experience of different cultures and a strong sense of observation.